jerryagenyi/naija-news-hub/docs/pm/tdd.md

   * Comprehensive error logging and reporting.
   * Performance metrics collection.

-**9. Data Flow**
+**10. Data Flow**

-* User input via the frontend triggers URL discovery and scraping using Crawl4AI.
+* User input via the frontend triggers the AI agent workflow:
+  * URL Discovery Agent analyzes the website and discovers category URLs
+  * URL Discovery Agent processes each category to discover article URLs
+  * Content Extraction Agent processes each article URL to extract content
+  * Metadata Enhancement Agent enriches the extracted content
-* Scraped data is processed and stored in the database and vector database.
+* Scraped and enhanced data is stored in the database and vector database
-* User queries via the frontend are sent to the LLM API.
+* User queries via the frontend are sent to the LLM API
-* LLM responses are displayed in the frontend.
+* LLM responses are displayed in the frontend
-* Research queries are processed through the vector database.
+* Research queries are processed through the vector database
-* Automated workflows maintain data freshness and resolve errors.
+* Automated workflows maintain data freshness and resolve errors

-**10. Testing**
+**11. Testing**

-* Unit tests for individual modules.
+* Unit tests for individual modules
-* Integration tests for system components.
+* Integration tests for system components
-* End-to-end tests for user workflows.
+* End-to-end tests for user workflows
+* AI agent testing:
+  * Mock testing of agent tools and functions
+  * Integration testing of agent workflows
+  * Testing agent resilience and error handling
+  * Testing agent output validation
-* Performance testing to ensure scalability.
+* Performance testing to ensure scalability
-* Testing for anti scraping avoidance.
+* Testing for anti-scraping avoidance
-* Error handling and recovery testing.
+* Error handling and recovery testing
-* Checkpoint and resume testing.
+* Checkpoint and resume testing

-**11. Deployment**
+**12. Deployment**

 * Cloud-based deployment (AWS, Google Cloud, or Azure).
 * Containerization using Docker.